The Information Superhighwayman

 The problem is that all of this stuff happened in the late 80s and in the late 80s there was a LOT of reference material that would have been a gold-mine for Wikipedia; servers full of documentation, academic (and non-academic) papers, and the ever present and ever busy Bulletin Boards.
 When the World-Wide-Web came along these things didn’t migrate and as the old systems were decommissioned, the data was simply discarded and lost forever.
 There was no “way back machine” or Google Cache in those days and at best, some people may have their own backups on floppy disks or paper printouts.
 I used to have lots of these, but most are gone now.
 I still have some of the actual machines which probably have the data on them – but there seems little point me pulling it off if the data itself becomes an unusable Primary Source.

 And so the problem is that there is a distinct lack of primary source material from the 1970s and 1980s.
 If Wikipedia really does want to document this era in which a lot of ground-breaking, fun and interesting history was actually made then they really should consider allowing Primary Sources to contribute.
-A lot of people who did a lot of good stuff back then, developing, using, and researching things that weren’t “invented” until decades later; but they simply aren’t self-publicists.
+A lot of people who did a lot of good stuff back then, developing, using, and researching things that weren’t “invented” until decades later simply aren’t self-publicists.
 They don’t give interviews (even if anybody had a clue that they should be interviewing them!) and they don’t write books or appear in them unless they accidentally happen to cross paths with the likes of Tracy Kidder or Katie Hafner at just the right moment.
 They are distinctly absent from history and the way things are, along with the data we have lost, the people will be lost too.

 Another completely different problem happened a few years ago when I was trying to resurrect the first Multi User Games, Essex MUD and MIST, to run at Bletchley Park’s Computer Museum.
 Essex MUD ran on a DEC PDP-10 running the TOPS-10 Operating System.
 Being a good Systems Manager all those years ago, I backed-up everything I could think of before I finally turned the off-switch on the Essex Games.
 I certainly had enough so that one day, I could recover it – At least, I thought I had; and now I had to put this theory into practice.